aliAljaffer/spotiVersus/README.md

-# spotiVersus
+# spotiVersus 🎶

 spotiVersus is a mini-game of guessing which of the two artists displayed has a higher number of monthly listeners on Spotify.

-## Technologies used
+## Technologies used 👨‍💻

-- Typescript

-- React

-- Vite

-- Tailwind

-- Supabase
+Typescript, React, Vite, Tailwind, Supabase

-## ToDos
+## ToDos 📝

 - Better image quality